-As at December 31, 2023, the Company had 42 employees, including employees of the Company's subsidiaries.
+As at December 31, 2024, the Company had 29 employees, including employees of the Company's subsidiaries.
 The majority of employees work at the Company's production facilities in Bonham, Texas.
 Canadian personnel work in West Kelowna, British Columbia.
-There has been no significant change in the number of employees since December 31, 2019.
 At the date of this filing, the Company's employees are not unionized, and all employees are full-time.